michaelthoreau/RTES_Assignment2/README.md

 ### Instructions

 Create a new project in platformIO as demonstrated in class.
-Copy the code from main.c and helpers.S in this repository to your project and modify to complete each part.
+Copy the code from main.cpp and helpers.S in this repository to your project and modify to complete each part.

 <br />